haihpse150218/Assignment_C-/README.md

     ▪ Add CRUD and searching actions to WinForms application.
     ▪ Apply to validate data type for all fields
     ▪ Run the project and test the WinForms actions.

+# Main Functions
+        ▪ Member management: Read, Create, Update and Delete actions.
+Creating and Updating member must be performed by popup dialog ▪ Search member by ID and Name
+        ▪ Filter members by City and Country
+        ▪ Sort member list descending order by MemberName ▪ Member authentication by Email and Password.
+If the user is “Admin” then allows to perform all actions, otherwise, the normal user allowed to view and update their pieces of information